SSG is reader-supported and we may earn an affiliate commission from Amazon purchases through our links

 The brushroll system is different, too:

-The Shark's DuoClean Detect is a two-roller technology, known for the best pick-up score in the industry.
-One soft roller for hard floors and the second is to get deep into carpet's dirt.
+The Shark's DuoClean Detect features a two-roller technology, recognized for achieving the best pick-up score in the industry.
+One soft roller for hard floors and the second is to get deep into the carpet's dirt.
 The DuoClean senses direction and catches debris even in reverse.
 It also adjusts suction on carpet, dirty spots, and along the walls.

-The new QuadClean roller system is a mix of a soft roller for picking up debris of all sizes and a rubber mix to get deeper into carpets.
+The new QuadClean roller system combines a soft roller for picking up debris of all sizes with a rubber mix that allows it to penetrate deeper into carpets.

-The display seems the same as well as the weight and dustbin size.
+The display appears to be the same, as well as the weight and the dustbin size.

 Shark PowerDetect IP1251

 The Shark PowerDetect IP1251 has the same 380 watts of power and 70 minutes of runtime.
-The cleaner is ideal if you are looking for a smart cordless device that will not break your budget.
+The cleaner is ideal if you're looking for a smart, cordless device that won't break your budget.

 The Shark PowerDetect IP1251 is ideal if you are looking a cleaner for carpets and hard floors.

-So far, this is the most rich-featured cordless vacuum cleaner in the lineup and is also the most powerful.
+So far, this is the richest-featured cordless vacuum cleaner in the lineup and is also the most powerful.

 Shark IW1111 Detect Pro